-Leigh Day & Co are representing Sami al-Saadi and his family who have launched legal proceedings against the British government and its intelligence agencies claiming they were complicit in the kidnap and detention in a Libyan prison of the entire family.
+Leigh Day is representing Sami al-Saadi and his family who have launched legal proceedings against the British government and its intelligence agencies claiming they were complicit in the kidnap and detention in a Libyan prison of the entire family.

 Mr al-Saadi’s eldest child, Khadija, now 19, told the Guardian newspaper that she feared they would all be killed after Mr al-Saadi along with his wife Karima and four children, aged between six and 12 at the time were flown from Hong Kong to Tripoli in March 2004 and held for months at one of Gaddafi's prisons.
 Mr al-Saadi claims he was tortured whilst he was imprisoned for six years.